nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

 ## Learning Objectives

-* You should be able to import the `json` package into a module.
 * You should be able to explain the purpose of the POST method in HTTP.
 * You should be able to explain what part of the HTTP request contains the stringified JSON data.
 * You should be able to explain what the `json.loads()` method does.